 Plan Garage Storage

-- Use what you have, or purchase the right products; and,
+- Use what you have, or purchase the right products

-- Make sure and dangerous items (chemicals, tools) are stored in a locked cabinet if children are in the house.
+- Make sure dangerous items (chemicals, tools) are stored in a locked cabinet if children are in the house

-Here's what NOT to do when planning you garage storage: Buy an organizing system and then install it and see if fits all of your stuff.
-I recommend... you take a conservative approach to storage planning.
+When planning your garage storage, don't buy an organizing system and then install it and see if it fits all of your stuff.
+Instead, take a conservative approach to storage planning.
 Start with some basic garage organizers, like shelving and a good step stool.
 Work with the basics and then expand out as you see fit.